iWriteGigs

 C because the Pacific Ocean is the biggest ocean

-D because the Pacific Ocean is the deepest ocean
+D because the Pacific basin is surrounded by active plate boundaries

 E because the volcanic Hawaiian Islands are located there